nRF24/CircuitPython_nRF24L01/docs/configure_api.rst

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.ard

     During this time, the nRF24L01 is listening for the ACK packet.
-If the `arc` attribute is disabled, this attribute is not applied.
+If the `auto_ack` attribute is disabled for pipe 0, then this attribute is not applied.

     A valid input value must be in range [250, 4000].
 Otherwise a `ValueError` exception is thrown.
 Default is 1500 for reliability.
 If this is set to a value that is not multiple of 250, then the highest multiple of 250 that is no greater than the input value is used.

     .. note:: Paraphrased from nRF24L01 specifications sheet:

         Please take care when setting this parameter.
 If the custom ACK payload is more than 15 bytes in 2 Mbps data rate, the `ard` must be 500µS or more.
 If the custom ACK payload is more than 5 bytes in 1 Mbps data rate, the `ard` must be 500µS or more.
         In 250kbps data rate (even when there is no custom ACK payload) the `ard` must be 500µS or more.

         See `data_rate` attribute on how to set the data rate of the nRF24L01's transmissions.